What to do when your boiler pressure is too high

 Is high boiler pressure dangerous?

 In most cases, high boiler pressure is not dangerous if the boiler has a working PRV (pressure relief valve).
-When the pressure becomes too high, the boiler will either turn itself off, or the PRV will successfully control the boiler pressure which will prevent it from being too high.
+When the pressure becomes too high, the boiler will either turn itself off, or the PRV will release excess pressure by dumping it into a drain or safe location.

-However, you shouldn’t rely on the PRV.
-As soon as you notice your boiler’s pressure is too high, follow the steps below to fix it as soon as possible.
+That being said, high pressure can lead to other problems, such as leaks that can cause damage to your heating system and boiler.
+So you shouldn’t rely on the PRV.
+As soon as you notice your boiler’s pressure is too high, make sure to follow the steps in this guide to fix it as soon as possible.

 Is your boiler pressure too low?

-If your boiler pressure is too low (anything below one bar), you may need to bleed your radiators – or that there may be a leak in the heating system.
+If your boiler pressure is too low (anything below one bar), you may need to top up the water in the boiler using a filling loop.
+Alternatively, there may be a leak in your heating system.

 Low boiler pressure may result in no heating or hot water, meaning that your central heating system will have to work harder and ultimately use a higher amount of energy.